lukegriffith/k8s-learning/README.md

 ## Makefile

 default action for make is to compile the program, build a docker image and add the resultant binary.
-Next the make file updates the test-deployment manifest using ```kubectl apply``` then terminates the existing pods.
+Next it updates the test-deployment manifest using ```kubectl apply``` then terminates the existing pods.